 Factual error: Raoul is the Vicomte de Chagny and he gets called that throughout the movie, even during the auction (which shows he didn't change titles when his parents or his brother died, for example).
 Yet Christine's tombstone calls her a countess when it should have read viscountess - or, even better, vicomtesse.Sereenie

 Factual error: Near the beginning of the film there is a map of Europe with the countries coloured in using their respective flags.
-Great Britain is coloured with the Union Jack (Union Flag) pattern but so is Southern Ireland (Eire).
-Southern Ireland is not part Great Britain, only the British Isles - they are a separate country and the Union jack is not their country's flag.
+Great Britain is coloured with the Union Jack (Union Flag) pattern but so is the Republic of Ireland (Eire).
+The Republic of Ireland is not part of the United Kingdom (the political state) or Great Britain (the geographical term for the island), only the British Isles - they are a separate country and the Union jack is not their country's flag.
 Only the north or the Irish landmass (Northern Ireland) and Britain should show the Union Jack.
 If they are using an "old map" it would have to be very old, before the 1920's.

 Factual error: After the scene where they fall over the waterfall, and go through what they have left of the equipment.
 Bill, the Latino doctor, holds up the CD-reader from a desktop computer and says that the hard drive is broken, which would be OK if he actually had the hard drive present.
 (00:34:35)